sanlocoz/truss/README.md

 *Notation for stiffness coefficent derivation in 2D truss elements (Kassimali, A.)*

->k_ij represents the force at the location and in the direction of Q_i required, along with other end forces, to cause a unit value of displacement u_j, while all other end displacements are zero.
+>k<sub>ij</sub> represents the force at the location and in the direction of Q_i required, along with other end forces, to cause a unit value of displacement u_j, while all other end displacements are zero.
 These forces per unit displacement are called stiffness coefficients.
-(Kassimali, A. , page 60)
+(Kassimali, A., page 60)

 The idea behind this program is to simulate randomized dot marking in each timestep in a space of a circle that is enclosed within a square.
 We count and separate the dots as follows:
 - **Blue dots**: the dots that lie within the circle.